blessandsoul/project-x/server/docs/admi.md

 **Description:**

 Admin: Update selected fields on a user: role, dealer/company links, onboarding end date, and blocked state.
+This endpoint is also the **only** way to block or unblock a user by toggling the `is_blocked` field.

 **Method:** `PATCH`